metacpan/metacpan-puppet/README.md

 # metacpan puppet configuration

-This repo is for building and running the [metacpan.org](https://metacpan.org) servers, including development and test servers
+This repo is for building and running the [metacpan.org](https://metacpan.org) development, test and live servers

 ## Options

-1. For development and testing we strongly recommend using [vagrant](http://vagrantup.com) read our [vagrant instructions](documentation/INSTALL_VAGRANT.md).
+1. [Vagrant instructions](documentation/INSTALL_VAGRANT.md) - strongly recommend for development and testing.

-2. [Manual instructions](documentation/INSTALL_MANUALLY.md), for new live servers
+2. [Manual instructions](documentation/INSTALL_MANUALLY.md) - for new live servers

 ## Repository setup